Rescue swimmer: U.S. Navy

-A Surface Rescue Swimmer is typically attached to a United States Naval Vessel and serves as their SAR asset.
-The deploy from either the RIB or the J-Bar in order to conduct a rescue.
+A Surface Rescue Swimmer is typically attached to a United States Naval Vessel and serves as their Search and Rescue asset.
+The deploy from either the Rigid inflatable boat or the J-Bar in order to conduct a rescue.
 The primary job of a surface rescue swimmer is whatever they enlisted as.
 For example, a BM (Boatswain's mate (United States Navy)) can apply to attend Surface Rescue Swimmer School.
 If they pass, then their collateral duty is to be the Swimmer for their respective vessel.

 Female rescue swimmers

 80427-N-ZZ368-002 SAN DIEGO (April.
 27, 2018) Family and friends place senior chief anchors on the uniform of Senior Chief Naval Aircrewman Erica Gibson, during a promotion ceremony at Naval Base Coronado, April 27, 2018, Gibson is the first ever female, search and rescue (SAR) swimmer to promote to the rank of senior chief petty officer.

 In 1979 Cathy J. Lance was the first female pilot and associated water survival first class swimmer (qualifications completed in 1979) and served as the first Navy ships primary rescue swimmer.
 Lance had passed the SEAL physical entrance exam as well, however, in 1979 females were not accepted into a combat role.